ressurectit/ng-grid/readme.md

     - `rowSelectionClass: string` - CSS class for selected rows
  - `outputs`
     - `selectionChange: EventEmitter<any>` - Occurs when row selection was changed
+    - `columnSelectionChange: EventEmitter<any>` - Occurs when column selection was changed
  - `contentChildren`
     - `ColumnComponent` - Array of column definitions for columns, content getter
     - `ColumnGroupComponent` - Array of column group definitions for grid, content getter